fegyi001/mangol/README.md

 }
 ```

 Mangol is highly configurable through MangolConfig.
-Just check the API doc for further options.
+Just check the API doc for further options (currently under heavy development).

 ## Access and modify the internal State

-After initialization you can also modify almost everything on your running Mangol app with a helper service called <b>MangolService</b>.
+After initialization you can also modify almost everything (also in progress) on your running Mangol app with a helper service called <b>MangolService</b>.
 Mangol is written in a reactive way which means almost every property uses RxJS Observables.
-Mangol itself uses @ngxs/store under the hood, and with the injectable MangolService you can access and modify the store state easily.
+Mangol itself uses @ngrx/store under the hood, and with the injectable MangolService you can access and modify the store state easily.

 For example, if you wish to open the sidebar and change its title in runtime all you have to do is call the appropriate public functions form MangolService: